 - details of the building/structural damage

 - explain how the damage is affecting your business (eg: a leaking roof is damaging your stock)

 - ask that repairs are done in a reasonable time frame (as soon as practical)

 - if you have time, you can also get quotes for the repairs to pass on to the landlord

 Tip: Text messages are generally not accepted as forms of providing written notice.
 Check your lease for details on how you should notify the landlord in writing (eg: if a letter is required or an email is suitable).
 If you’re sending an email, be sure to send it to the email address the landlord uses to communicate with you.

 Step three: Get professional advice

 If your lease doesn’t state who is responsible for the damage and/or you haven’t been able to make inroads with your landlord, you can receive practical advice on a range of leasing issues by speaking to one of our commercial tenancy advisors via our free business advisory service.

 Our dispute resolution service can help you resolve business disputes and is an easy to access, and low cost, means of resolving business disputes quickly.

 Time for a risk management plan?

 Having a risk management plan can help you plan around, and manage, any disruptions to your business operations, such as damage to your premises as a result of wet weather and/ or any other situation that may have a negative effect on your business.

-Read our risk management page for a step-by-step guide on how to prepare a risk management plan, including a risk analysis matrix to help you determine the level of risk to your business certain situations would present.
+Read our risk management information for a step-by-step guide on how to prepare a risk management plan, including a risk analysis matrix to help you determine the level of risk to your business certain situations would present.